-(63) Achieving a Better Life Experience (ABLE) Program Credit (UC §59-10-1035)
+(63) Achieving a Better Life Experience (ABLE) Program Credit (UCA §59-10-1035)

-You may claim a credit for 4.95 percent of the total qualified contributions you made to a Utah resident's Achieving a Better Life Experience Program account.
-You must make the contributions during the taxable year and have an itemized statement from the qualified ABLE program.
+You may claim a credit for 4.5 percent of the total qualified contributions you made to a Utah resident's Achieving a Better Life Experience Program account.
+You must make the contributions during the tax year and have an itemized statement from the qualified ABLE program.